 WVNET (West Virginia Network for Educational Telecomputing)

-Glenville State College is a member institution of WVNET.
+Glenville State University is a member institution of WVNET.
 As such, the computer services available to the user are not limited to the micros and the mini systems located on campus.
 They are enhanced by access to large-scale computing power at the WVNET host site in Morgantown and by WVNET's connections to national and international networks.
 Request for services provided by WVNET must be made to the Director of Technology.

 - Computers on Campus for Students: If this is the first time you are logging on to the network you must do so from a computer on campus either in the library, one of the labs, or a computer in the Office of Technology located on the second floor of LBH.
 Username: GSC\last 8 digits of student ID (use a backslash, not a forward slash, located above the enter key)